TomTkacz/gli99/README.md

 ![1678306298287](image/README/1678306298287.png)

-***Do NOT use this repo for professional use, this was a personal project to practice version control, web scraping, and readme design.
+***Do NOT use this repo for professional use.
+This was a personal project to practice version control, web scraping, and readme design.
 The correct way to access GifCities.org is through its (admittedly slow) [API](https://gifcities.archive.org/api/v1/gifsearch?q=hamster).***

 ---